-The results of the first Retirement Needs Analysis eventually led to the establishment of a national office and a funding that a religious institute may require for caring adequately for its elder members.
+The results of the first Retirement Needs Analysis eventually led to the establishment of caring adequately for its elder members.
 For its own planning purposes, a religious institute should develop financial projections that are tailored more closely to its own circumstances.
 Tools such as the TRENDS program, available through the Resource Center for Religious Institutes, can assist institutes with these projections.

 While the RNA is a very helpful tool, it is not a perfect tool.
-It establishes an estimate of the
+It establishes an estimate of the funding that a religious institute may require for